Ormuri: Ormuri tribe

 An alternate name used by the Ormur people is Baraki.
 It is believed that there were eight to ten thousand families in the Logar area at the beginning of the 19th century and approximately four to five hundred families in Kaniguram at the beginning of the 20th century.
 The Ormur tribe does not occupy an ethnically homogeneous territory.
-In Afghanistan, the Ormur people live in mixed communities with both Tajiks and Pashtun.
+In Afghanistan, the Ormur people live in mixed communities with both Tajiks and Pashtuns.
 Whereas, in Pakistan, the Ormur people live only with the Pashtuns.

 Early history of the tribe can be traced in Herodotus' book.
 The Persian Emperor Darius Hystaspes; Governor of Egypt conquered the Greek colonies of Barca and Cyrene in Libya and took them to Egypt on their return from expedition.
 At this time, the King returned from his Scythian campaign to his capital, Susa.
 The Barakis were given a village in Bactria to live in, later named Barke.
 After two thousand three hundred and fifty years, the village was still inhabited in 1891 within the same territory.